-Manifestations develop in stages and include conjunctivitis, formation of tarsal follicles, corneal neovascularization, and scarring.
+Manifestations develop in stages and include conjunctivitis, formation of tarsal follicles, thickening and scarring of tarsal conjunctiva, trichiasis, and corneal neovascularization and scarring.

 Diagnosis is usually clinical, but standard methods to detect chlamydia can be done when available.

-For endemic areas, the World Health Organization also advocates corrective surgery, emphasizing facial cleanliness, and environmental interventions to reduce transmission.
+For endemic areas, the World Health Organization also advocates corrective surgery, mass administration of antibiotics, emphasizing facial cleanliness, and environmental interventions to reduce transmission.